-Daniel McDonald is a partner and Ryan Borelo is an associate at Merchant & Gould PC.
+Daniel McDonald is a partner at Merchant & Gould PC.

 The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, its clients, or Portfolio Media Inc., or any of its or their respective affiliates.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.